 Taken together, these observations, while still being consistent with and requiring the existence of a nuclear obscuring structure, are incompatible with geometrically thick clumpy torus models that attempt to account for all of the nuclear nearto-mid infrared continuum.
-Vollmer et al. (2018) propose a resolution to this discrepancy by constructing a model which has a thin disc on scales ≤ 1 pc and a thick disc on scales of 1-10 pc, the structure of which is determined by inflow from larger scales in the host galaxy.
+Vollmer et al. (2018) propose a resolution to this discrepancy by constructing a model which has a thin disc on scales $\leq 1$ pc and a thick disc on scales of 1- 10 pc, the structure of which is determined by inflow from larger scales in the host galaxy.
 In their model, a magnetocentrifugal wind is launched at the boundary between the discs, and accounts for the elongated polar structures seen in many MIR interferometric measurements (López-Gonzaga et al. 2016).
 This multi-component model was able to account for a wide variety of detailed observations when applied to NGC 1068.
-A similar approach has been described by Hönig (2019) who posits a dusty disc with small to moderate scale height, through which Table 1.
-Basic parameters of NGC 1068 taken from the literature.
+A similar approach has been described by Hönig (2019) who posits a dusty disc with small to moderate scale height, through which gas flows inwards and is then unbound in a dusty wind launched at the inner puffed-up rim by radiation pressure from the AGN.